How to get started in Aeromodelling

 The instructor will provide guidance on:

-- Preparing the student to take his “Wings” test.
 This is a Civil Aviation requirement and is administered by the club on behalf of Model Flying New Zealand.
-Members holding a wings badge (or learners flying under the guidance of a certified instructor) are covered by a comprehensive third party liability insurance, in the event that your model hits something.
+Members holding a wings badge (or learners flying under the guidance of a certified instructor) are covered by a comprehensive third-party liability insurance, in the event that your model hits something.

 From Jan 2012 it became mandatory, if flying solo, to have your wings badge.